jejacks0n/apitome/README.md

 rails generate apitome:install
 ```

+You can get the assets installed using the generator by providing a `--assets` flag.

 Update your `spec_helper.rb` to adjust how RAD outputs its results -- Apitome reads these JSON files to generate the
 documentation.